Gyrth/OGMods/README.md

-# OGMods
+# Dummies
-A collection of mods for Overgrowth.
-Choose a branch for each mod.
+A bunch of characters with a minimal character script.
+You can still attack them but no AI or collision updating.

 [Preorder the game here.](http://www.wolfire.com/overgrowth)